Danaos Stock Price is Undervalued: 15 Reasons Why DAC Stock Price is Undervalued

 #13) IMO 2020 Potentially Slowing Speeds Down – Decreasing Supply

 For an example, let’s say you are moving 40 boxes and have an option to rent a pickup truck which carries 20 boxes and only takes 10 minutes to get to the destination or you can rent 2 pickup trucks which fit 20 boxes each, but they take an hour to get to destination.
 Obviously, the single pickup truck would be more efficient even though the supply in the latter scenario of 2 trucks appears greater.
-But is the supply in the scenario of 2 trucks actually greater?
+But isn’t the supply in the scenario of 2 trucks actually greater?
 Depends on what you are measuring.
 In both containerships and this example, we have a certain amount of supply needing to be moved but by slowing down the speed at which it moves, this also decreases the amount of supply moved within a specified timeframe.
-In both cases, the business is transporting fixed amounts of cargo, so the number of boxes moved within a given time period is of much more relevance and impactful on a supply shortage than the number of boxes carried or number of vessels/trucks used to carry them.
+In both cases, the business is transporting fixed amounts of cargo, so the number of boxes moved within a given time period is of much more relevance and impact on a supply shortage than the number of boxes carried or number of vessels/trucks used to carry them.

 Why is this relevant?
 Because container shipping is a cyclical industry which is controlled by rates.
 Basic economics tells us there are two main ways to increase price: either increase demand or decrease supply.
 Slowing down ship speeds could certainly decrease the supply of ships available to move cargo; therefore, increasing rates.